 All University residence halls require students to use their DragonCard to enter their assigned building 24 hours a day, seven days a week.
 Residence hall main entrances are staffed 24 hours a day.
 During late night hours, security officers monitor building access.
 Guests are required to show ID and follow all Drexel policies and procedures.
 Residents are responsible for the actions and behavior of their guests at all times.

-For a complete list of residence hall policies and guidelines, please refer to the Drexel University Student Handbook.
+For a complete list of residence hall policies and guidelines, please refer to the Student Code of Conduct.
 Additional information about residence halls is provided by University Housing.

 What is allowed on campus or in a campus building?

-The Drexel University Student Handbook provides comprehensive guidance on what can and cannot be brought onto campus or kept inside a campus building.
+The Student Code of Conduct provides comprehensive guidance on what can and cannot be brought onto campus or kept inside a campus building.
 Please review the handbook for information on topics such as bicycles, skateboards, hoverboards and motorcycles, weapons, smoking and pets.

 Alcohol and Drugs